24900567/Exp-1/README.md

 # Exp-1 ATM & BANKING SYSTEM

 # AIM:
-To study the problem statement ,SRS document and draw the UML diagram of library management system system
+To study the problem statement ,SRS document and draw the UML diagram of ATM and Banking system
 # SRS (Procedure):
-A Library Management System UML Diagram represents the design of how different components of a library interact.
+A ATM and Banking system UML Diagram represents the design of how different components of a library interact.
 It typically includes several types of UML diagrams.
 Here's a simple explanation of each, along with the most important one: the Class Diagram.
 Use Case Diagram
 Shows actors and system functionalities.
 Actors: Librarian, Member